 - How to apply

-We normally admit eight new students every year chosen from around thirty applicants.
-Your chances of success are increased if you can demonstrate a strong interest in history and public history, show that you have had some experience (often as a volunteer) of working in public history sites (museums, heritage houses, archives etc.) and/or creative ways of engaging with history (creating exhibits or digital sites, participating in performances or film-making etc.).
+We normally admit eight to ten new students every year.
+Your chances of success are increased if you can demonstrate a strong interest in history and public history, show that you have had some experience (paid and / or volunteer) working in public history sites (museums, heritage houses, archives etc.) and/or creative ways of engaging with history (creating exhibits or digital sites, participating in performances or film-making etc.).
 While most of our students have an undergraduate degree in History, some come to us with degrees in other disciplines with a minor in history.